Experienced Wrongful Discharge Attorney

 - For exercising your right to free speech?

-of your race, color, age, gender, religion or disability?
+of your race, age, sex, religion or disability?

-you have a question regarding your layoff or firing, contact The Law Offices of Bruce Preissman
+you have a question regarding your layoff or firing, contact The Law Offices of Bruce Preissman.
+Free initial

-for many types of cases, including discharge claims.
+consultations for many types of cases, including wrongful discharge claims.

 page of this website.